augisbud/QuizCraft/README.md

 - Docker

 ### Deployment on a Local Machine
+Checkout the Github Repository
+Set Gemini API key as an Environment Variable in your machine using the given key: GeminiAPIKey Then run the following commands
-Checkout the Github Repository, then run the following commands Using .NET 8 SDK:
+Using .NET 8 SDK:
 ```
 cd QuizCraft.Domain.API